-(11) Records of calibration of any monitoring devices as required under §60.57c (a), (b), and (c).
+(11) Records of calibration of any monitoring devices as required under §60.57c(a) through (d).

-(c) The owner or operator of an affected facility shall submit the information specified in paragraphs (c)(1) through (c)(3) of this section no later than 60 days following the initial performance test.
+(c) The owner or operator of an affected facility shall submit the information specified in paragraphs (c)(1) through (c)(4) of this section no later than 60 days following the initial performance test.
 All reports shall be signed by the facilities manager.

-(1) The initial performance test data as recorded under §60.56c (b)(1) through (b)(12), as applicable.
+(1) The initial performance test data as recorded under §60.56c(b)(1) through (b)(14), as applicable.

-(2) The values for the site-specific operating parameters established pursuant to §60.56c (d) or (i), as applicable.
+(2) The values for the site-specific operating parameters established pursuant to §60.56c(d), (h), or (j), as applicable, and a description, including sample calculations, of how the operating parameters were established during the initial performance test.